jpmhouston/TotalObserver/README.md

 There are 2 general styles of observing methods, one where you pass in an observer (often self), and another where you omit the observer for brevity when its unnecessary.
 In both cases, the final block parameter is called when the observation is triggered.

 You can do nothing and observation is removed automatically when either your observer or the observed object is deallocated.
-No need to add any code to `dealloc`!
-You usually can even skip keeping around the `TOObservation` result.
+No need to add remove code to `dealloc`, no need to keep the `TOObservation` result from the observe method.

-If you want to explicitly remove an observation, you can keep the result after all and call `remove` on it.
-But you can also use a `stopObserving` method, which (like `-[NSNotificationCenter removeObserver:name:object:]`) repeating the same parameters as the `observe` call, and the correct observation will be found and removed.
+If you want to explicitly remove an observation, you can keep the observe method's result after all and call `remove` on it.
+But you can also use a `stopObserving` class method, which (like `-[NSNotificationCenter removeObserver:name:object:]`) you call with a repeat of that the same parameters as you the passed to `observe`, and the correct observation will be found and removed.

 ```objective-c
 TOObservation *o1 = [self to_observeForChanges:object toKeyPath:@"name" withBlock:^(id obj, TOKVOObservation *obs) {